SiddhiSharma0289/Excel_DA_Project/README.md

 * Sales peaked during weekends and evening hours.
 * A small group of pizza varieties accounted for a significant portion of total revenue.
 * Certain pizzas consistently underperformed, highlighting opportunities for menu optimization.

-## 🚀 How to Use

-1. Download the Excel workbook.
-2. Open in Microsoft Excel.
-3. Use the slicers to filter data by category, size, and time period.
-4. Explore the dashboard to analyze sales performance and trends.

 ## 📸 Dashboard Preview